University of Tulsa College of Law: Law school building

 Tulsa Law moved from downtown Tulsa to its present location on the University of Tulsa's main campus in 1973, where it was housed in what was then named John Rogers Hall.
 The building was formally dedicated with a speech by U.S. Supreme Court Justice William Rehnquist.

 In May 2016, the university decided to remove the name of John Rogers from the law school's building, in response to increased controversy about Rogers' role in the founding of the Ku Klux Klan in Tulsa in the 1920s.

-Academic programs and offerings

-TU College of Law offers Juris Doctor programs for full-time and part-time students.
-TU Law also grants the degree of Master of Laws, or LLM, in the areas of Native American Law, Natural Resources and Energy Law, and International Law for foreign students.
-Additionally, the College of Law offers two online Master of Jurisprudence (MJ) degrees in Indian law and energy law.
-Students have the ability to obtain joint JD/MA degrees in a variety of fields including, history, English, psychology, as well as a joint JD/MBA, joint JD/Masters in Taxation, and joint JD/MS in geosciences, biological sciences, and finance.
-TU Law offers certificate programs in sustainable energy and resources law, Native American law, and health law.

-The college also hosts a number of endowed lecture series which bring renowned scholars and jurists to campus: